 It seems as if everyone has their own preferred way to save and store images however, I have learned through past experience that without a near bullet proof solution, images can be lost and with it all that hard work.

 I use two 500gig hard drives setup on a Raid Array along with two external 2TB hard drives.
 I will save my work on my computer and then gradually transfer my images to the external HD’s.
 I also use an online backup service to do weekly backups.
 The service is relatively inexpensive and helps me sleep at night.

 One recommendation is that you begin storing your image folders by date.
 This format works for me: Year/Month/Day.
 When looking for files i can easily search my folders by year and then drill down.
 Adobe Light Room is an awesome tool!
 I am a huge believer in Collections and use them to rate and quick collect my images.

 Do you shoot RAW or JPEG?

 Both!
 Understanding when to shoot between both can save you some troubles later on down the road and also free up a lot of hard drive space.
-My basic take is this, if you are shooting images for a blog, web page, or something that will not be in large print, jpg or high jpg is fine.
+My basic take is this, if you are shooting images for a blog, web page, or something that will not be in large print, jpg or high jpg and is not a deliverable to a client, JPEG is fine.
 If you plan to submit photos to an editor for print or are providing imagery to a client, shoot RAW.

 What’s the best way to learn Adobe Photoshop?